 I can always get more money, but I’ve only a fixed amount of time on Earth; not one second more than Abba’s given, each one a perfect gift to enjoy and serve Him.
 Yet there are innumerable ways to spend our time, and so many clamor for a piece of it.

 If there’s no eternal purpose in a moment it’s lost, gone forever.
-I want each one to count for Him (Col 4:5), creating eternal value, being intentional and deliberate, not cruising through life, or letting others spend it for me.
+I want each one to count for Him, to redeem the time.
+(Col 4:5), creating eternal value, being intentional and deliberate, not cruising through life, or letting others spend it for me.

 Resting, relaxing, taking it easy – this isn’t necessarily wasting time, it’s also commanded.
 (Ex 20:10) Enjoying God in games and Creation … He’s given us richly all things to enjoy (1Ti 6:17) … re-creation … to rejuvenate our souls and minds.
 Leisure has it’s purpose, helping us stay healthy and balanced, but it’s not our goal.